Sharp bounds for rainbow matchings in hypergraphs: Fixed matching sizes

 \begin{theorem} For every fixed $t\ge 2$, there exists a constant $D_t\ge 0$ such that the following holds.
 For any $r\ge 2$, there exist matchings $M_1,\dots,M_N$ of size $t$ in some $r$-partite $r$-uniform hypergraph with $tr$ vertices, where

 and such that for any pairwise disjoint edges $e_1\in M_{j_1},\dots,e_t\in M_{j_t}$ (for some indices $j_1,\dots,j_t\in \{1,\dots,N\}$) we must have $j_1=\dots=j_t$. \end{theorem}

-We prove thus theorem with a very similar strategy as in the proof of Lov\'asz and the second author \cite{lovasz-sauermann} for what is stated as Proposition \ref{prop-t-color-sum-free} above, and this proof in turn is very similar to the proof of Kleinberg--Sawin--Speyer \cite{kleinberg-sawin-speyer} in the case of $t=3$.
-Note, however, that the statement in Proposition \ref{prop-t-color-sum-free} is actually only a special case of the corresponding proposition in \cite{lovasz-sauermann} (namely, it is the case $m=2$ of \cite[Proposition 3.1]{lovasz-sauermann}), and for this special case the proof becomes much simpler and shorter (while the proof of \cite[Proposition~3.1]{lovasz-sauermann} takes up around 40 pages).
+We prove this theorem with a very similar strategy as in the proof of Lov\'asz and the second author \cite{lovasz-sauermann} for what is stated as Proposition \ref{prop-t-color-sum-free} above, which is in turn very similar to the proof of Kleinberg--Sawin--Speyer \cite{kleinberg-sawin-speyer} in the case of $t=3$.

 In the proof of Theorem \ref{thm-fixed-t-f-stronger}, we will use the following lemma.
 This lemma appears as \cite[Lemma 3.4]{lovasz-sauermann} and its proof relies on a modification of Behrend's construction \cite{behrend} due to Alon \cite[Lemma 3.1]{alon}.